chibui191/110920-Project-P1-Movie-Analysis/README.md

 - [The Movie Database](https://www.themoviedb.org/) (1)
 - [The Numbers](https://www.the-numbers.com/market/) (1)

-The final dataframe used for the majority of analyses this project (`tn_rotten_tomatoes`) is a merge between datasets from <b>the-numbers.com</b> and <b>Rotten Tomatoes</b>.
+The final dataframe used for the majority of analyses this project (`tn_rotten_tomatoes`) is a merge between datasets from **the-numbers.com** and **Rotten Tomatoes**.
 This dataset contains 4,304 entries for movies released in the span of 104 years from 1915-02-08 to 2018-12-31.

 The goal of this project is to weigh the impacts of attributes like **genres**, **directors**, **production company**, and **month of release** on the commercial success of movies as well as the correlation between ratings and box office gross.